 This means wearing a mask across your mouth or nose when you sleep.
 The mask guides high-pressure air to your air pathways from a compact bedside device to hold them open while you sleep.

 The CPAP machine prevents snoring and is most commonly used to prevent OSA (Obstructive Sleep Apnea) snoring.
 While CPAP is the most efficient and reliable treatment option for OSA, some individuals feel uncomfortable or have difficulty adjusting to the sound or feel of the device.
+Use a sleep monitoring pulse oximeter to monitor yourSPO2 and pulse continuously.

 On the other side, anti-snoring braces are pulled back through the opening of the mouth onto the palate and bring the palate under moderate tension.
 The anti-snore braces are used for mouth snoring, and also when you snore with mouth closed in any position.